 The food is far cheaper at hostels

 This is not true everywhere, of course, but most of the hostels we’ve stayed at include a free breakfast.
-Because they need to save money, they usually serve things like coffee, tea, local fruit, cereals, and breads.
+Because they need to save money, they usually serve things like coffee, tea, local fruit, cereals, and bread.

 In other words, decent stuff you should be eating to start your day anyway!